 Centuries of wave action, freezing, and thawing have sculpted shorelines throughout Apostle Islands National Lakeshore.
 Some of the Great Lakes' most spectacular scenery occurs where these forces interact with sandstone of the Devils Island Formation to create extensive sea caves.
 Nature has carved delicate arches, vaulted chambers, and honeycombed passageways into cliffs on the north shore of Devils Island, Swallow Point on Sand Island, and along the mainland near the Lakeshore's western boundary.
 People come to Apostle Islands National Lakeshore in summer and winter to visit the sea caves and witness Lake Superior's ever-changing handiwork.

-In summer, the sea caves are best seen by boat.
-The Apostle Islands Cruise Service offers daily trips past the Devils Island sea caves from late May through the middle of October.
-On Wednesday and Saturday evenings in July and August, the concessioner also offers a sunset cruise to the mainland caves.
-Kayak outfitters in Bayfield guide day trips to the mainland caves throughout the summer.
+The sea caves are best seen by boat.
+Apostle Islands Cruise Service provides a variety of boat tours throughout the summer, which can include the Devils Island or mainland sea caves.
+Kayak outfitters in Bayfield guide day trips to the mainland caves and Sand Island throughout the summer.
 Kayakers with their own boats wishing to visit the mainland caves will find a good launch point at the end of Meyers Road.
 This is located about 18 miles west of Bayfield off Highway 13.
 Boaters wishing to visit the Sand Island caves will find a boat launch at Little Sand Bay, 13 miles north of Bayfield.